 Secured credit cards allow people with bad credit or no credit to get a credit card by depositing an amount equal to their credit limit with the card issuer.
 If your teen doesn’t pay his or her credit card bill, the credit card company can use the deposit to pay the charges.
 The deposit limits the card issuer’s risk and makes it possible to extend credit to someone who hasn’t demonstrated creditworthiness.

 If your teenager applies for a secured card, make sure the issuer will report his or her payment history to the credit bureaus.
 If not, the card won’t help establish credit.
-The CapitalOne card does report to the three major credit bureaus: Equifax, Experian, and TransUnion.
+The three major credit bureaus are Equifax, Experian, and TransUnion.

 Smart credit usage